vinayyadav3016/vinayyadav3016.github.io/pages/about.md

 ---
 I am a robotics enthusiast as you can see from my DP but right now working as Analytic Specialist at Opera Solutions, Noida office.

-I recieved my Dual Degree(B.tech in Electring Engineering & M.tech in Instrumentation and Signal processing) from [Indian Institute of Technology Kharagpur](http://iitkgp.ac.in) and earned my minor too ;) in Computer Science & Engineering.
+I received my Dual Degree(B.tech in Electrical Engineering & M.tech in Instrumentation and Signal processing) from [Indian Institute of Technology Kharagpur](http://iitkgp.ac.in) and earned my minor too ;) in Computer Science & Engineering.

 I have two siblings, an elder sister Laxmi who works as junior engineer at Airport Authority of India, Ahmedabad and a younger brother Vinesh who is undergraduate student at Lucknow University.